-Chirping is when the alarm beeps roughly once every 45 seconds – 1 minute.
+Chirping is when the alarm beeps roughly once every 45-60 seconds.
 This is usually to indicate low battery power.
-Most of the time when this happens, the battery just needs to be replaced.
+Most of the time, the battery just needs to be replaced.
 If the alarm is a mains alarm, you might need to disconnect the alarm from its base or plug and remove the battery.
 Then hold the test button for 10 seconds to drain the alarm of residual power before putting a new battery in.

 Sirening is when the alarm beeps consistently without stopping.
 This usually indicates smoke has triggered the sensor in the smoke alarm.
-For a detachable alarm, if it is sirening, it will most likely need replacing.
-For mains powered alarm, it will also likely need replacing
+If an alarm is sirening for no reason it will most likely need replacing.
+Try our troubleshooting tips to try and stop your sirening alarm.

 Other commonly found issues with smoke alarms

-On mains powered alarm, this is normal and simply means that it is connected to the mains power.
+On a mains-powered alarm, this is normal and simply means that it is connected to the mains power.

-On mains powered alarm, this likely means that the LED light has simply stopped working.
+On a mains-powered alarm, this likely means that the LED light has simply stopped working.
 It may also mean the alarm is not connected properly to the mains, in which case, it will use the battery until it goes flat.
-The smoke alarm will need to be replaced or the wiring has to be checked to make sure power is connecting to the smoke alarm.
+The smoke alarm will need to be replaced or the wiring will need to be checked to ensure power is connected to the smoke alarm.

 Alarm requires new batteries.